harshitagrwl1608/cybersec-portfolio/writeups/windows_CommandLine.md

 — then `taskkill /PID <PID>` to end something, `/F` if it's not cooperating.
 The workflow is basically tasklist → spot the PID → taskkill it.

-Last section was admin/maintenance tools: `chkdsk` for filesystem errors and bad sectors (`chkdsk C: /f` to actually fix things, needs admin and sometimes a restart), `driverquery` to list installed drivers, `sfc /scannow` to check and repair protected system files (run elevated), and `shutdown` with `/s`, `/r`, or `/a` to abort a pending one if I fat-fingered it.
+Last section was admin/maintenance tools: `chkdsk` for filesystem errors and bad sectors (`chkdsk C: /f` to actually fix things, needs admin and sometimes a restart), `driverquery` to list installed drivers, `sfc /scannow` to check and repair protected system files (run elevated), and `shutdown` with `/s`, `/r`, or `/a` to abort a pending one.

 ## Detection angle (SOC-relevant)